Josh Koscheck: Bellator MMA

 On June 26, 2015, it was announced that Koscheck signed a multi-year deal with Bellator MMA.
 Koscheck was set to make his debut against fellow welterweight Matthew Secor on January 29, 2016 in his home town of Fresno, California and was set to also be the main event.

 It was announced on January 31, 2017, that Koscheck's previously delayed Bellator debut would take place at Bellator 172 on February 18, 2017 against Mauricio Alonso.
 He lost the fight via TKO in the first round.

 Koscheck officially announced his retirement from MMA on June 28, 2018.

 Personal life

+Koscheck attended and graduated from Edinboro University with a bachelor's degree in criminal justice, becoming the first member of his family to obtain a college degree.

 Koscheck has been married to Tiaira Nowlin, a realty agent, since 2017.